Last updated: First published:

 Hardened Start

 Wrapper with a non-animating fallback for browsers without native support.
-Respects the reduced motion preference.
+Respects the reduced motion preference and supports optional, automatic chaining of view transitions.

 The @vtbag/utensil-drawer/declarative-names

 script assigns view transition names to HTML elements.
-This comes in handy if you want to assign names to many elements like all images in a container or all items in a list.
+This comes in handy if you want to automatically assign view transition names to many elements like all images in a container or all items in a list.

-The Utensil-Drawer offers a bundled script for cross-document view transitions and reusable function for same-document view transitions.
+The Utensil-Drawer offers a bundled script for cross-document view transitions and reusable functions for same-document view transitions.

 This functionality is similar to assigning dynamic view transition names with the auto